pnrhost/vidtodash/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A Laravel library to convert videos to dash.
+A Laravel library to convert videos to dash format.
+Coding is based on PSR-4 Standards

 ## Structure